Qulacs-Osaka/Amazon_Braket_Monitoring_Tools/README.md

 # Amazon_Braket_Monitoring_Tools

 This is the Amazon Braket monitoring tool provided by Amazon.
-This tool deletes all tasks when a predetermined number of Shots or a predetermined fee is reached.
+This tool deletes all tasks for a specific device when a predetermined number of Shots or a predetermined fee is reached.

 ## How To Use